-With a marketing platform synced to your CRM, start tagging prospects or adding them to a ‘lead nurturing list’ to receive general company updates and content related to their industry.
+With a marketing platform synced to your CRM, start tagging prospects or adding them to a ‘business lead nurturing list’ to receive general business updates and content related to their industry.
 A couple of specific ideas for a general prospect list:

 Are you hosting an upcoming webinar that hosts local leaders in the marketing industry?
 Your prospect may be interested in attending this event for their own professional development.
 You may want to share with the prospect a relevant article that discusses their industry and/or need.
 For example: Spam traps?
 This might help your prospect’s deliverability in their own B2B outreach, as it relates to the marketing industry.

 Does your company president write an annual holiday letter for clients?
 By sharing this with your prospect you can show him or her the depth of service your company provides for its clients.
 Is your company offering a free trial for your new software?
 It’s worth letting your prospect know, in case he or she didn’t know about this new service.